Western Australia is home to plenty of critters and creatures.

 Because of its isolation, much of the country’s wildlife is endemic.
 There are marsupials that nurture their young in pouches and other iconic animals to stand by and watch in their natural habitat.

 Whether you’re a local or an international tourist, WA’s native animals are a part of almost all Aussie adventures.
-Here’s how you can find some of Australia’s local wildlife on your next holiday.
+Here’s how you can find some of Australia’s local wildlife depending on your WA holiday destination.

 If you’re looking to friend one of the happiest native Australian animals, then head to Rottnest Island for the Quokkas.